 From a taxonomic perspective, these three species collectively represent major evolutionary lineages within Orthoptera, encompassing both Ensifera and Caelifera.
 Their contrasting morphological traits, acoustic mechanisms, life histories, and ecological roles offer an ideal framework for comparative analysis.
 While M. rhombifolium exemplifies crypsis and arboreal adaptation in temperate systems, M. elongata highlights the complexity of communication and reproductive isolation in tropical environments, and S. americana illustrates the ecological and economic consequences of herbivory and population dynamics in agroecosystems.
 The present study aims to compare the external morphological characteristics of Microcentrum rhombifolium, Mecopoda elongata, and Schistocerca americana from Kalahandi District, Odisha, with reference to their ecological adaptations and functional roles.
 Emphasis is placed on analysing variations in body form, wing structure, leg morphology, and other diagnostic traits in relation to habitat preference, locomotion, feeding strategies, and survival mechanisms.
-By linking morphological differences with ecological specialization, the study seeks to improve understanding of form function relationships among orthopteran species and to provide baseline data contributing to regional biodiversity and ecological assessments.
+By linking morphological differences with ecological specialization, the study seeks to improve understanding of form - function relationships among orthopteran species and to provide baseline data contributing to regional biodiversity and ecological assessments.

 MATERIALS AND METHODS